• Skip to primary navigation

 • Fresh Cilantro: For the most authentic and vibrant flavor, use fresh cilantro.
 Avoid dried cilantro for this dish as it will not impart the same flavor.

-See my recipe card below for a complete list of the ingredients with measurements.
+See my recipe card below for a complete list of the ingredients, measurements and instructions.

 Cooked ground beef in a black skillet.